top of page

 1. The Art of Wearing Multiple Hats

 As a seasoned emergency medicine doctor, I was no stranger to multitasking.
-But the sheer number of roles I had to assume when I first opened the clinic was a surprise.
-From fielding ketamine-related inquiries and administering IV ketamine therapy, to hiring and training staff, and even fixing the odd light bulb or toilet issue - the range was vast.
+However, the sheer number of roles I had to assume when I first opened the clinic was a surprise.
+From fielding ketamine-related inquiries and administering IV ketamine therapy to hiring and training staff and even setting up my office wifi and running my own marketing campaigns- the range was vast.

-While initially exhausting, this experience allowed me to intimately understand every facet of my business.
-As I hired professionals to take over these roles, I was able to set clear expectations and evaluate their performance, having walked a mile in their shoes.
+While initially exhausting, this experience allowed me to understand every facet of my business intimately.
+As I hired professionals to take over these roles, I could set clear expectations and evaluate their performance, having walked a mile in their shoes.

 2. The Challenge of Staffing

-The unconventional hours and the initial lack of steady work made it difficult to attract and retain staff.
-This was a stark reminder that running a ketamine treatment center is not quite like operating a traditional medical clinic.
+The unconventional hours and the initial lack of steady work made attracting and retaining high-quality staff more difficult than I expected.
+This was a stark reminder that running a ketamine treatment clinic is not quite like operating a traditional medical clinic.

 3. The Waiting Game for Patients